-- We assessed and challenged the key assumptions used by management in prospective financial information, namely budgets and forecasts which covered at least 12 months from date of approval of financial statements.
-In particular we carried out an analysis on the key assumptions within the model to determine the level of working capital head room available for the Company under normal trading conditions; and - We compared budgeted financial results to actual financial results for the current year to critically assess management's point of estimate; - We reviewed post year end results and bank statements to verify that there was no unusual or material cash outflows after the year end which had not been considered as part of management's budget review.
+- We discussed with management their budgeting process, assessing and challenging the key assumptions used by management in prospective financial information, namely budgets and forecasts which covered at least 12 months from date of approval of financial statements.
+In particular we carried out an analysis on the key assumptions within the model to determine the level of working capital head room available for the Company under normal trading conditions; and - We compared budgeted financial results to actual financial results for the current period to critically assess management's point of estimate; and - We reviewed post period end results and bank statements to verify that there was no unusual or material cash outflows after the period end which had not been considered as part of management's budget review.